December 29, 2021

 Minneapolis, Minnesota

-This is a Wallof radiator script (1910-1912) mjs
+This is a Wallof dash board script (1910-1912) mjs

 Size: 312mm wide

 The Wallof Motor Truck Company was established by E. G. Wallof in 1910 and investors were invited to buy stock.
-Some vehicles were built, including a depot wagon.
+Some references suggest that production did not proceed beyond prototype stage, but some vehicles were certainly built, including a depot wagon and a truck.
 Unfortunately, insufficient investors took an interest in the Wallof company and in late 1912 the Wallof plant was closed down.
-E. G. Wallof moved his plant to Redcliff in Alberta and there he built about 15 beautifully finished vehicles, including trucks, buses and an ambulance.

 Emblem